specklesystems/speckle-docs/viewer/batch-api.md

 ```
 Sets visibility of objects inside the batch.
 Implementation specific
 :::warning
-Mesh batches currently only allow for contigous visibility between draw ranges. i.e no different visibility gaps.
+Mesh batches currently only allow for contiguous visibility between draw ranges. i.e no different visibility gaps.
 Line batches however are not restricted by this
 :::
 #### Parameters
 - **ranges**: [*BatchUpdateRange*](/viewer/batch-api.md#batchupdaterange)